Christmas is a time to enjoy yourself and have foods that you wouldn’t regularly eat at other times of the year.

 - If your meal is delayed, and your blood glucose levels are in danger of going too low, ask if there is a bread roll to tide you over.

-- Protein foods are filling – try to include a serving of lean meat, egg, fish or beans.
+- Protein foods are filling – try to include a serving of lean protein like chicken, turkey, eggs, fish or beans.